 College Student Is Using Technology to Bring Campus History to Life

 For decades, enterprising college students have found unique ways to present their senior thesis.
 Jacob Dinkelaker, history and archaeology major at Ohio's Wooster College, took a digital approach: he created a website that offers an interactive history of four key buildings on his school's campus.
-Schools offering Information Technology degrees can also be found in these popular choices.

 When tackling his senior project, Jacob Dinkelaker embraced the digital.
 Besides being a relatively unique approach to take, Dinkelaker actually sees it as crucial to the future of history as a discipline.
 'You've got to become relevant, or become a relic,' he told The Chronicle.